 I enjoy working on several manuscripts at the same time.
 Currently, I have around 25 manuscripts in some degree of completion.

-I love my Kindle Fire HD and I have many fiction and nonfiction books currently on it.
-Every morning I read several newspapers including The Washington Post, San Francisco Chronicle, each week and at least one magazine.
-Currently, I am writing books formatted for publication for the Amazon Kindle.
+I have many fiction and nonfiction books currently on my iPad Pro including Kindle books.
+Every morning I read several newspapers.
+I read a novel on my iPad before going to sleep at night.

 What is in the future with your writing?